JJ/hoborg/text/text.md

 thought what we were going to do if another train came our way.
 I guess jump and fuck the mech to hell.

+Besides, we didn't ride all the way, the fuel in Manuel, hey, that sounds nice, was petering out and we just went to the closest water depot and waited for the next train, inbound or outbound, does not matter.

 *write*